Getting your Teaching License

 Once I submit my application for licensure in Wisconsin, how long will it be before I get my license?

 Generally, 4-6 weeks, depending on the time of year that the application is submitted.

 Can I start looking for teaching positions before I actually receive the license from DPI?

 Yes, you may begin looking for work immediately, even while still student teaching in the spring semester.
 If necessary, we can give you a letter to give to a school district indicating you will be eligible for certification after program completion (receiving your degree, completing final course work, and student teaching, etc.).
 Contact the Education Department administrative assistant if you think you need this letter.

 For how long is my Wisconsin license valid and how do I renew it?

 Your first license in Wisconsin is called an Initial Educator License.
-It is valid for 5 years.
+It is valid for five years.
 After three to five years of employment as a teacher, you must complete a professional development plan (PDP) and move up to the Professional Educator License.
 Anyone who has been employed for three years must move to the Professional Educator level to keep a Wisconsin teaching license.
-(Note: If you do not find a regular teaching position within those first five years, or have not been employed as an educator for at least three years, you may re-apply for an Initial Educator License.)
-Professional Educator Licenses are also valid for 5 years.
+(Note: If you do not find a regular teaching position within those first five years or have not been employed as an educator for at least three years, you may re-apply for an Initial Educator License.)
+Professional Educator Licenses are also valid for five years.
 To renew a Wisconsin Professional Educator License you must prepare and complete another professional development plan (PDP).
 For more information on licensure rules and PDPs, see the Wisconsin DPI Educators website.